 My Involvement with the Connecticut Writing Project

 With Dr. Crandall as a friend and mentor, I have now been involved with the Connecticut Writing Project for four consecutive years.
 My attraction to it stems from its focus on community, respect for a diversity of perspectives, and human rights advocacy.
-Dr. Crandall encourages me each year to speak at the National Writing Project Annual Meeting at NCTE (National Council of Teachers of English) and to participate in the Sport Literacy and UBUNTU Academy summer camps.
+Dr. Crandall encourages me each year to speak at the National Writing Project Annual Meeting at the National Council of Teachers of English (NCTE) annual conference, and to participate in the Sport Literacy and UBUNTU Academy summer camps.
 During these camps, I am afforded the opportunity to read and write with students from diverse socioeconomic backgrounds.
 In turn, the students are encouraged to participate in writing assignments that are grounded in team-building and creative thought.
 The Annual Meeting gives me the opportunity to showcase the impact that my practices have had on immigrant and refugee youth experience with literacy.
 The Connecticut Writing Project is my most trusted framework for best instructional practices; it has helped me build strong relationships with parents, community partners, and students.